engineergrowth/CodingVidz/README.md

 # Coding Vidz

 A full-stack video-sharing application built using React, TypeScript, Node.js, Prisma, Material UI, and TailwindCSS.
-Built in just 4 days, Coding Vidz empowers users to share, discover, and organize coding-related videos efficiently.
+Coding Vidz empowers users to share, discover, and organize coding-related videos efficiently.
 Designed with a robust backend and a user-friendly frontend, the app enables seamless video sharing, bookmarking, and personalized content organization.

 ## Features